letnom98/pandemic-tracker/README.md

 # Pandemic Tracker

 This is my first web app.
 It's a simple 2 pages website that displays Brazil's pandemic data (through an API:https://covid19-brazil-api.now.sh/), based on your choice.
-You can choose to display all the states at once or one just one state at a time.
+You can choose to display all the states at once or just one state at a time.

 ## Project setup